khajimatov/khajimatov.github.io/README.md

 # khajimatov.github.io
-This is my GitHub page\n
+This is my GitHub page
 Throughout the development process of this project I am learning 'git' and some web dev skills.